 M&A activity in the Pharma and CRO industries

-In the next few years, the health industry will face multiple important challenges that may significantly transform the overall business landscape.
+The health industry outlook in 2019 will face multiple important challenges that may significantly transform the overall business landscape.
 To name some of them: the entry of new competitors from other industries, for instance, several of Amazon’s purchases of licences of pharmaceutical distribution in some states of the US; the entrance of state-of-the-art technology, such as machine learning, smart devices and autonomous robots; changes to legislation that have occurred in the main geographic regions during the last few years; transformations in consumer trends, such as home care, online attention or even telemedicine; or new methods of patient segmentation, which allow customized treatments according to the patients’ specific needs through the knowledge of their medical history.

 However, those challenges have not made a negative impact on the eagerness of investors in the health industry, neither in the M&A activity.
 As a matter of fact, bigger companies have a better market position owing to technological improvements.
 As for small and middle-sized companies, they will be forced to incorporate these technologies if they do not want to be left behind.